A Day in the Life of a Property Manager

 25th of the Month (give or take): Financial Month End Accounting.

 - Property Manager, Business Manager, Site Manager, General Manager

 - Assistant Manager, Bookkeeper, Market Manager, Leasing Manager

 - Leasing Consultant (or Agent), Marketing Specialist, Relocation Specialist

 - Most sites require 3 bids sometimes they are for immediate projects and sometimes it could be a deferred maintenance item or new budget year items.

-- Property Managers provide a scope / Vendor Members ask for a scope to speed up the process and eliminate extra work/pricing
+- Property Managers provide a scope / Supplier Members ask for a scope to speed up the process and eliminate extra work/pricing

 - Bids and proposals sometimes require tiered approval, owner approval, or bank/mortgage approval.
 Patience may be needed the higher the dollar amount.